CauseIam1/MyXRPL/README.md

 All token swaps with profit/loss of each asset pair in chronological order since the beginning of the AMM pool inception (Mar, 2024)
-Assess all latest swaps and compare the exchange rate against the current exchange rate List the asset pairs in order from most potential profit to least potential profit AMM will be focused on the pair with the most potential profit to start with so it’s ready to swap
+Assess all latest swaps and compare the exchange rate against the current exchange rate List the asset pairs in order from most potential profit to least potential profit AMM will be focused on the pair with the most potential profit to start with so it is ready to swap

 Stage 2 will come after all of the above has been implemented.
 Additional option of giving the Turbocharger a shot of Nitrous.
 It involves multiple sequential swaps.
 But I'll leave it there for now...

-Progress can be tracked by visiting… myxrpl.x
+Progress can be tracked by visiting myxrpl.x
 I update this site with my latest working file, about once a week to see how it looks on my cell.
-This site is being created for the personal, family and friend use with no affilation.
+This site is being created for personal, family and friend use with no affilation.
 Special thanks to the XRPL.org, Xaman and most importantly, The Pirate.

 causeiam.x